Skip to main content

 Day-to-day tasks

-• advise clients and explain legal matters
+• advise clients on legal matters

-• prepare legal documents
+• research information and prepare legal documents

-• prepare contracts
+• draft contracts

-• represent clients in court
+• represent clients in disputes

 Working environment